peterbcarlson41/the-steezy-skier/README.md

 An endless runner game where you are a ski racer rushing down the mountain trying to avoid hitting gates, while ensuring you are on the correct side as each new gate passes.

-Play at this link: the-steezy-skier.vercel.app
+Play at this link: https://the-steezy-skier.vercel.app/